spinscale/kibana2json/README.md

 Most likely you found a bug in this pretty raw tool.
 In that case please write a failing test in `spec/json_parser_spec.cr`, fix it and open a pull request.
 Alternatively open an issue with a sample snippet of JSON and I'll take a look at it when possible.

+You can run the tests locally by running `crystal spec`.

 ## Contributing